 - at least three weeks, after five consecutive years of employment

 These are the legal minimum.
-If your employment contract says you get more vacation time than the law requires, you’re entitled to that higher amount.
+If your employment contract says you get more vacation time than these legal minimums, you’re entitled to that higher amount.

 When you can take a vacation